Skip to content

 Craft Destroy

-by Benjamin Man
+By Benjamin Man

 Craft Destroy is a solo creative sandbox where the full loop is: generate a world, build structures from colored blocks, then switch modes and tear everything down with a gun or a hammer.
 There are no opponents, no score, and no timers in the documented build.